Department Chair: Donna Oliver

 Office phone: 608-363-2252

-[Gabriella Cerghedean]Gabriela Cerghedean, Visiting Assistant Professor of Spanish.
+[Gabriella Cerghedean]Gabriela Cerghedean, Adjunct Assistant Professor of Spanish.
 Ph.D., University of Wisconsin-Madison.

 Professor Cerghedean teaches a variety of Spanish language, culture and literature courses.
 Her research interests focus on Medieval Iberia.
 She is the author of Dreams in the Western Literary Tradition with Special Reference to Medieval Spain: A Method for Interpreting Oneiric Texts (E. Mellen Press, 2006), and has published book reviews, articles and electronic transcriptions of La Celestina (Barcelona 1525) and The Crónica Particular del Cid (1512).